 There is no quick fix for building resilience; the key is to form resilience habits.
 HRD chats to one leader who is helping organisations to proactively develop resilience from the top down

 The word resilience is being thrown around with abandon in many organisations today, so it’s overdue for a recalibration of what it means.
 What exactly do we mean by resilience and is it being used correctly?
-HRD asked Shelley Winter, director and global head of coaching at YSC
+HRD asked Shelley Winter, director and global head of coaching at YSC, for her thoughts.

 “Unfortunately, the word is often misused based on outdated so-called role models of resilience that portray behaviours or ways of working that actually diminish resilience over time,” she says.
 “Some examples that we’ve seen prevail within organisation cultures are beliefs around not showing emotion indicating resilience, beliefs that going it alone shows strength or that perseverance no matter what is admirable.”